kloggy/HA-Irrigation-Version2/README.md

 # July 2025

-Rolling 24 hour periods are now allowed for.
+Rolling 24 hour periods of rainfall are now allowed for.

 * We are having very little rain at the moment so I have only tested this during one three day period of rain last week so I suggest you might want to keep a copy of your working verison before using this 'improved' one.